Broken Femur / Bone Screw Model Prop

 thingiverse

 This is a 3D model of a femur derived from CT image data of a real femur, acquired from the embodi3D medical image database and uploaded by embodi3D user vishakk.
-The original CT image files can be found at https://www.embodi3d.com/files/file/29305-femur-ct-scan/ Many thanks to embodi3D user vishakk for the CT image data of the femur used to generate this model.
-The browser-based democratiz3D conversion program was used to generate a 3D .STL model of the femur using the CT image data.
-This .STL file was then opened in Fusion360, and a diagonal break made in the femur manually using a Cut extrusion.
-This model also includes 3 models of a code HA-4 shallow-threaded bone-screw that were made in Fusion360 using the parameters provided by ISO standard ISO 5835:1991(en) for a medical bone-screw, linked here: https://www.iso.org/obp/ui/#iso:std:iso:5835:ed-1:v1:en After creation of the bone-screws in Fusion360, the bone-screw models were used to create identical holes in the two halves of the femur, to all for easier insertion of the screws into the models.
-The purpose of this design is to serve as a prop for use in an undergraduate 3D biofabrication / bioprinting class at the University of New Hampshire at Manchester.
+The original CT image files can be found at https://www.embodi3d.com/files/file/29305-femur-ct-scan/.
+Many thanks are due to embodi3D user vishakk for the CT image data of the femur used to generate this model.
+A 3D .STL model of the femur was generated using a browser-based democratiz3D conversion program and the CT image data.
+This .STL file was then opened in Fusion360, where a diagonal break was made in the femur manually using a Cut extrusion.
+This model also includes three models of a code HA-4 shallow-threaded bone-screw that were made in Fusion360 using parameters provided by ISO standard ISO 5835:1991(en) for a medical bone-screw, linked at https://www.iso.org/obp/ui/#iso:std:iso:5835:ed-1:v1:en.
+After creating the bone-screws in Fusion360, they were used to create identical holes in the two halves of the femur, allowing easier insertion of the screws into the models.
+The purpose of this design is to serve as a prop for an undergraduate 3D biofabrication / bioprinting class at the University of New Hampshire at Manchester.
 The finished print pictured above was printed at 80% scale, so that the models would fit on the printer.
 This includes the models for the bone-screws, which were also printed at 80% scale.

 Download Model from thingiverse